netphantm/Arduino_home_thermostat/README.md

 This is a smart WiFi IoT home thermostat made from a WeMos D1 Mini Pro, double solid state relays and a 240x320 touch display that is also logging to a webserver showing a nice gauge and a chart.
 The hysteresis on my old home thermostat is kaputt and the noises it makes by randomly switching on/off are *very* annoying, especially at night.
 The scope was to do these projects on my own, more or less from scratch, and not just buying and installing an already built one (see [Links](#Links)).

-I used tzapu's WiFiManager, so I don't have to hard-code the WiFi credentials and local IP address (reflashing it every time I change my WiFi configuration).
+I used tzapu's WiFiManager so I don't have to hard-code the WiFi credentials, reflashing it every time I change my WiFi configuration.

 A *silent* solid state relay avoids making those clicking noises when it turns the heating on or off.
-It's a double one for safety reasons, so it interrupts both power lines to the heating system.
+It's a double one for safety reasons, so it cuts both power lines to the heating system at once.

 I suppose it could be integrated into [Home Assistant](https://hass.io/) (or anonther home automation system), but I didn't want that.
 I plan to make a nice, resposive web interface for the settings, hosted on my own webserver.
 For now, the crude php version which also controls my other thermostats, is doing the job just fine.